-Throughout this Code of Behaviour emphasis has been placed on the need to co-operate with and facilitate those who organise and deliver our games and activities.
+Throughout this Code of Behaviour emphasis has been placed on the need to co-operate with and facilitate those that organise and deliver our games and activities.
 Referees are key people in the delivery of our games and should be respected and assisted in their roles.
 Referees are conscious of the fact that they are instrumental in ensuring our games are played in a sporting manner in accordance with the rules of the game.
 Players, Coaches, Mentors, Parents/Guardians and other Club personnel have a key role to play in the delivery of this aspect of our Gaelic Games particularly when working with underage players.
 The manner in which we accept the role, authority and decisions of a Referee will naturally be scrutinised very closely by our underage players.

-IN THEIR CAPACITY AS REFEREES OF UNDERAGE GAMES WE EXPECT OUR REFEREES TO: •
+IN THEIR CAPACITY AS REFEREES OF UNDERAGE GAMES WE EXPECT OUR REFEREES TO:

-Abide fully with the Code of Best Practice in Youth Sport: Our Games - Our Code • Apply the playing rules on an impartial and consistent basis. • Act with integrity and objectivity in all games. • Communicate decisions to players and team officials in an effective and constructive manner. • Deal with dissent firmly and fairly. • Work as a team with other match officials. • Maintain composure regardless of the circumstances. • Avail of assessments and supports to improve performance. • Uphold and implement the Give Respect - Get Respect initiative at all levels.
+- Apply the playing rules on an impartial and consistent basis. - Act with integrity and objectivity in all games. - Communicate decisions to players and team officials in an effective and constructive manner in consideration of the age groups playing our games. - Deal with dissent firmly and fairly. - Work as a team with other match officials. - Maintain composure regardless of the circumstances. - Avail of assessments and supports to improve performance. - Uphold and implement the Give Respect Get Respect initiative at all levels.